Faith Loves Company

 People Pleasing vs. People Serving: How Serving Others Empowers You

 Confession: I used to be a chronic people pleaser.
-It wasn’t obvious—I wasn’t just saying “yes” to every little thing.
-Most of the time, I genuinely thought I was being kind or helpful.
-But looking back, I can see how I blurred the lines between people pleasing and people serving, because my boundaries and values weren’t clear.
+It wasn’t obvious—it’s not simply a case of just saying “yes” to every little thing.
+Most of the time, I genuinely thought I was being kind or helpful—that I was giving.
+Looking back, I can see how I blurred the lines between people pleasing and people serving, because my boundaries and values weren’t clear.
+My pleasing often left me feeling tired and resentful.

-This post dives into the hidden costs of people pleasing, the power of people serving, and how to make the change so you can be more authentic and feel more balanced, joyful, and fulfilled.
+This post dives into the hidden costs of people pleasing, the power of people serving, and how to make the change so you can show up more authentically and feel more balanced, joyful, and fulfilled.

 What Is People Pleasing?